-A dog’s breed can influence how well they walk off-leash; but, the personality of an individual dog is much more influential.
+A dog’s breed can influence how well they walk off-leash, but an individual dog’s personality is much more influential.
 So, while boxers, in general, can be great off-leash hiking partners, they still need off-leash training and your vote of confidence before you can trust them to walk freely!

 Are Boxers Good Off Leash?

-Boxers tend to do well off-leash, as they are not as prone to wandering off as other breeds like terriers.
-The lack of desire to stray is a virtue of the boxer breed – where terriers were bred to chase game through tunnels in the forest, boxers were bred for bull-baiting (meaning that they are not distracted as easily by smaller animals or new scents!)
+Boxers do well off-leash, as they are not as prone to wandering off as other breeds like terriers.
+The lack of desire to stray is a virtue of the boxer breed – where terriers were bred to chase game through tunnels in the forest; boxers were bred for bull-baiting (meaning that they are not distracted as easily by smaller animals or new scents!)

 With appropriate training, boxers are happy to accompany you and walk by your side leash-free.

-Before any dog is trustworthy off-leash, they must go through off-leash training.
+Before any dog is trustworthy off-leash, it must go through off-leash training.

 Off-leash training is like any other obedience training course.
 Dogs begin the training course by walking on a leash, then transition to walking on a long leash, and with guidance, they learn to walk off the leash.
-During training, dogs are taught specific commands and postures and get tested with a range of distractions.
+During training, dogs are taught specific commands and postures and tested with various distractions.

 By the end of an off-leash training course, dogs undergo testing to see how well they manage off-leash.